noahseis/webrtc2sip/readme_install_walkthrough.txt

 Do this first:
 export LD_LIBRARY_PATH=$LD_LIBRA

-# cd /usr/src

 Follow the instructions below:
 1. Get the repo
+# cd /usr/src
 # git clone https://github.com/noahseis/webrtc2sip.git

+2.
+# cd webrtc2sip

-2. These files are included in the repo they are just a placeholder for updates -svn checkout http://doubango.googlecode.com/svn/ doubango-source -svn checkout http://webrtc2sip.googlecode.com/svn/trunk/ webrtc2sip
+3. (NOTES) These files are included in the repo they are just a placeholder for updates -svn checkout http://doubango.googlecode.com/svn/ doubango-source -svn checkout http://webrtc2sip.googlecode.com/svn/trunk/ webrtc2sip
      - Make note that you will be using branch 2.0 for doubango-source

-3. Add using yast and add the tools that are needed (Make sure all these are added) Use phrase search in yast to find these packages to install. sudo yum make libtool autoconf subversion git cvs wget libogg-devel gcc gcc-c++ pkgconfig libxml2-devel
+4. Add using yast and add the tools that are needed (Make sure all these are added) Use phrase search software manager in yast to find these packages to install. sudo yum make libtool autoconf subversion git cvs wget libogg-devel gcc gcc-c++ pkgconfig libxml2-devel

 5. Building libsrtp